geyang22/frontend-nanodegree-feedreader/README.md

 In this project you are given a web-based application that reads RSS feeds.
 [Jasmine](http://jasmine.github.io/) included.

 ## How to run the application?
 Clone the repository to your local machine using https://github.com/geyang22/frontend-nanodegree-feedreader.git and open index.html using your favourite browser.
 Jasmine reader will load at the bottom of the page.
-The following tests have been implemented:
+The following tests have been implemented in feedreader.js:

 - a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty
 - a test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty